-You can copy a block of circuits from the current ladder program and store them into the clipboard for pasting into another part of this ladder program or into another ladder program file altogther.
+You can copy a block of circuits from the current ladder program and store them into the clipboard for pasting into another part of this ladder program or into another ladder program file altogether.
 The range dialog box similar to "Cut Circuit" will appear for you to enter the range of circuit to copy.

-5. Paste Circuit <Ctrl+V>
+5. Paste Circuit < Ctrl+V>

-When you execute this command, the block of ladder circuit which you "Cut" or "Copy" into the clipboard will be pasted just before the currently selected circuit.
+When you execute this command, the block of ladder circuit that you "Cut" or "Copy" into the clipboard will be pasted just before the currently selected circuit.
 The current circuit number will be adjusted to reflect the change.

-6. Find <Ctrl+F>
+6. Find $\langle Ctrl + F \rangle$